vggls/NN_from_scratch/README.md

 # Class_TwoLayerNN_and_Data_Classification

 The first part is the class "TwoLayerNN" which contains the methods "feedForward", "backpropagation", "draw_random_minibatch" and "sgd".
-In the second part we use the neural network to classify points on the plane.
+In the second part the neural network is used to classify points on the plane.